Powered by Coverage.com (NPN: 19966249)

 The cheapest car insurance companies in Indianapolis

 Drivers looking for the cheapest car insurance in Indianapolis may opt for a minimum coverage policy as opposed to full coverage.
 Minimum coverage car insurance is cheaper than full coverage because it offers less financial protection.
 And, when it comes to car insurance, greater protection typically means a higher premium.
-Based on Bankrate’s research, Auto-Owners, Grange Insurance and USAA offer the most affordable minimum coverage car insurance in Indianapolis.
+Based on Bankrate’s research, USAA, Geico and Grange Insurance offer the most affordable minimum coverage car insurance in Indianapolis.

 Hastings Mutual

-How much is car insurance in Louisville, Kentucky?
+How much is car insurance in Indianapolis, Indiana?

-Car insurance in Indianapolis costs $1,725 per year for full coverage and $429, which is 4 percent more than the state average.
-Minimum coverage in Indianapolis is 10 percent more than the state average.
+Car insurance in Indianapolis costs an average of $1,930 per year for full coverage, which is 10 percent more than the state average.
+Minimum coverage in Indianapolis is 15 percent more than the state average at an average of $517 per year.
 This is a fairly common phenomenon for larger cities; traffic congestion and elevated levels of claims can lead to higher insurance rates in more densely populated metro areas.

 But, these are just average figures.
 Exact rates will vary widely based on multiple factors, one of which is age.
 Below, Bankrate’s insurance editorial team breaks down the cheapest providers for a variety of age groups.